Weekly review of Azerbaijani precious metals’ market

 2287.6696

-Last week, the price of one ounce of silver increased by 0.9188 manats or 3.25 percent.
+Last week, the price of one ounce of silver decreased by 0.9518 manats or 3.39 percent.

 |